Stock Analysis on Net

 Economic Profit

-Economic profit remained negative throughout the entire period.
-The magnitude of the negative economic profit increased significantly from 2017 to 2020, reaching a low of approximately US$11.2 billion.
-While the negative economic profit lessened somewhat in 2021 to approximately US$9.2 billion, it remained substantial.
-This indicates that the company’s returns on invested capital were consistently below its cost of capital.
+Economic profit was negative in each year of the analyzed period.
+The magnitude of the negative economic profit increased significantly from 2017 to 2020, moving from approximately US$3.6 billion to US$11.2 billion.
+While the negative economic profit decreased in 2021 to approximately US$9.2 billion, it remained substantial.
+The consistent negative economic profit indicates that the company’s returns on invested capital were consistently below its cost of capital.

-The combination of declining NOPAT and a consistently high cost of capital, despite the cost of capital’s downward trend, resulted in persistently negative economic profit.
-The fluctuations in invested capital appear to have a secondary effect on economic profit, but are not the primary driver of the observed negative values.
+The combination of declining NOPAT and a consistently high cost of capital, despite the cost of capital’s downward trend, resulted in substantial and persistent negative economic profit.
+The fluctuations in invested capital appear to have a secondary effect on economic profit, but are less impactful than the performance of NOPAT relative to the cost of capital.

 Net Operating Profit after Taxes (NOPAT)